-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp-CBD”).
-Each Sunday we will summarize a new state in alphabetical order.
-So far, we have covered Alabama, Alaska, Arizona, Arkansas, California, Colorado, and Connecticut.
-This week we turn to Delaware.
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+Today we turn to Delaware.

 In 2014, Delaware passed its Industrial Hemp Research Act (the “IHRA”).
 Pursuant to the IHRA, “Industrial hemp” is defined as: